ponolite/Police_Arrests_And_Strip_Searches/README.md

 ## Overview of Repository

 This repository contains data, code and a paper that analyze the gender and racial identity of people who have undergone strip searches by the Toronto Police Service in the Toronto Municipal from 2020 to 2021.
-The dataset used for analysis was retrieved from Open Data Toronto, under the package 'Police Race and Identity Based Data - Arrests and Strip Searches.'
+The dataset used for analysis was retrieved from Open Data Toronto, under the package `Police Race and Identity Based Data - Arrests and Strip Searches`.

 ## File Structure